 As the largest, most diverse generation in our country’s history, young people have more power than ever to decide our future.
 It’s Rock the Vote’s mission to ensure they exercise that power by participating in the democratic process and we need your help.

-Rock the Vote is seeking smart, energetic, passionate and enthusiastic undergraduate or graduate students to join our team as Resident Rockstars (our name for interns) for summer 2016.
+Rock the Vote is seeking smart, energetic, passionate and enthusiastic undergraduate or graduate students to join our team as Resident Rockstars (our name for interns) for fall 2016.
 Whether you want to sharpen your graphic design skills or dig into researching voting rights, you will gain invaluable experience.
 Depending on your skill set some sample responsibilities may include:

 - Supporting our development program, including researching foundations and assisting with grant reporting